kailash-manasarovar/statement/docs/timeline/2024/february.md

 ![Threat of violence from Mark Mosely account](../../content/images/threats/threat-2.png)

-- I see some other threats which are unsettling, including the replies from other fake quick-spin-up accounts the following morning before I go to the police.
+- I see some other threats which are unsettling, including replies from fake quick-spin-up accounts the following morning before I go to the police.
 An example:

 ![Threat of violence from Mark Mosely account](../../content/images/threats/threats-around-threats.png)